alexwasserman/cableReboot/README.md

 # cableReboot
-Tests connection speed then reboots cable modem if slow
+Tests connection speed then reboots cable modem if slow.
+I've found that with Charter my cable modem often runs well on initial connection, but can get very slow over time, and need rebooting.
+I've automated this check, putting it into my crontab (OS X)

 Uses http://testmy.net/ to supply a file of given size using wget and capturing the avg download speed after.
 Runs $reps iterations, specified at the top of the script.
+Would also work just fine with the speedtest-cli package - instead of a wget on testmy.net you can run speedtest-cli and grep out the download speed.
+Or, use both. speedtest_cli is in Homebrew.

 Tries to grab a 3Mb file, then uses the Mb/s value as a size on the next run.
 This algo accounts for times when it's slow - ie. large downloads timeout fast, and when speed is good, and you need a larger file to accurately judge the average.
 A little trial and error show this works somewhat accurately.

 If the average of $reps runs is less than 20Mb/s it will run another test with a 5Mb file, and reboot if the result is less than 15Mb/s.
 These are all hard-coded values based on my personal connection.

-The modem URL to reboot works for my cable modem - might take some testing to find the correct URL.
+The modem URL to reboot works for my cable modem (Arris SB6183) - might take some testing to find the correct URL.
 Using the Chrome debugger I traced the arguments passed in and worked out what to send.

 Configure
 =========